Thinking of Trying Dry January? Here Are the Benefits, According to Doctors

 Samantha Ellis, MD, a board-certified dermatologist and clinical instructor of dermatology at UC Davis, told POPSUGAR that drinking conservative amounts of alcohol doesn't necessarily lead to worsened skin health or appearance in those without underlying skin conditions (though we do know that alcohol can dehydrate your skin).
 She noted, too, that drinking in excess "can take a toll on multiple organ systems, including the skin.
 This can lead to a sallow skin appearance, dilated and broken blood vessels on the skin's surface, and worsening of chronic cutaneous diseases like psoriasis, eczema, and rosacea."

-Cutting out alcohol may result in skin benefits in other ways, Dr. Ellis said.
+Cutting out alcohol may also result in skin benefits in other ways, Dr. Ellis said.
 "We know those who consume alcohol can make poor dietary choices and have disrupted sleep, both of which negatively influence skin appearance," she explained.
 "Without the sedating effect of alcohol, individuals may also feel more motivated to participate in healthy skin-care habits like removing makeup before bedtime, performing a restorative skin-care routine, and exercising regularly."

 Dry January Benefits: Improved Mental Health